 8 All your servants will come down to me, prostrate themselves before me and say, "Get out! - you and all the people who follow you!" and after that, I will go out!'"And he went out from Pharaoh in the heat of anger.
 9 ADONAI said to Moshe, "Pharaoh will not listen to you, so that still more of my wonders will be shown in the land of Egypt."
 10 Moshe and Aharon did all these wonders before Pharaoh, but ADONAI had made Pharaoh hardhearted, and he didn't let the people of Isra'el leave his land.

 Please pay careful attention to what YHWH instructs His People to do FOREVER.
-(Remember YOU are His People - whether Jew or Gentile; there is no difference because we are all ONE in Messiah; see Galatians 3:28-29 and Romans 10:12-13.)
+(Remember YOU are His People - whether Jewish or Gentile background; there is no difference because we are all ONE in Messiah; see Galatians 3:28-29 and Romans 10:12-13.)
 And what does this indicate?
 That we are all to obey His "forever" commands; not just "the Jews."
-Remember, there were no Jews before Jacob gave birth to his son Judah, where the term "Jew" originated - yet all believers had already been Torah observant, since the very beginning....
+Remember, there were no Jews before Jacob gave life to his son Judah, where the term "Jew" originated - yet all believers had already been Torah observant, since the very beginning....

 Exodus 12: 1 ADONAI spoke to Moshe and Aharon in the land of Egypt; he said, 2 "You are to begin your calendar with this month; it will be the first month of the year for you.
 3 Speak to all the assembly of Isra'el and say, 'On the tenth day of this month, each man is to take a lamb or kid for his family, one per household - 4 except that if the household is too small for a whole lamb or kid, then he and his next-door neighbor should share one, dividing it in proportion to the number of people eating it.
 5 Your animal must be without defect, a male in its first year, and you may choose it from either the sheep or the goats.
 6 "'You are to keep it until the fourteenth day of the month, and then the entire assembly of the community of Isra'el will slaughter it at dusk.